 Smaller companies may list a date on their product based on the length of shelf life they have estimated their competitors are using, or they may use reference materials or ask food safety experts for advice on the date to list on their product.

 Even the best dates are only guidelines

 Consumers themselves hold a big part of food safety in their own hands.
 They need to handle food safely after they purchase it, including storing foods under sanitary conditions and at the proper temperature.
 For instance, don’t allow food that should be refrigerated to be above 40℉ for more than two hours.

 If a product has a use-by date on the package, consumers should follow that date to determine when to use or freeze it.
-If it has a "sell-by" or no date on the package, consumers should follow storage time recommendations for foods kept in the refrigerator or freezer
+If it has a “sell-by” or no date on the package, consumers should follow storage time recommendations for foods kept in the refrigerator or freezer (PDF) and cupboard (PDF).

 And use your common sense.
 If something has visible mold, off odors, the can is bulging or other similar signs, this spoilage could indicate the presence of dangerous microorganisms.
 In such cases, use the “If in doubt, throw it out” rule.
 Even something that looks and smells normal can potentially be unsafe to eat, no matter what the label says.

 Londa Nwadike is an assistant professor of food safety and an extension food safety specialist at the University of Missouri and Kansas State University.